We Wanted The War

 Frequently Asked Questions

-As a soldier, McPhee admits he personally wanted the war for the combat experience, mentioning specific elements like rockets and mortars.
-However, he reflects critically on potential strategic mistakes made by leadership.
+As a soldier, John McPhee admits he personally wanted the war for the combat experience it offered, specifically mentioning the appeal of engaging with rockets and mortars.
+This reflects a common sentiment among some military personnel seeking operational deployment.

 More General Videos You Might Like